Michael C. Wholley: Career

-After being commissioned, Wholley attended The Basic School and competed training to become a United States Naval Aviator in 1968.
+After being commissioned, Wholley attended The Basic School and completed training to become a United States Naval Aviator in 1968.
 Trained in the F-4 Phantom II, he flew combat missions in the Vietnam War with VMFA-115 and VMFA-542 from February 1969 to February 1970, and was promoted to captain in July.
 Upon returning to the United States, he was assigned to VMFA-251 at Marine Corps Air Station Beaufort as a pilot, and later, and as the legal officer to Marine Aircraft Groups 31 and 32.
 In January 1972, he was ordered to duty with the Royal Air Force at RAF Coningsby as an F-4 fighter weapons instructor.
 At the completion of this tour, he was allowed to attend law school at the University of Virginia, where he received his law degree in 1977.

 After completing Naval Justice School, he was assigned to the 2nd Marine Division at Camp Lejeune, where he served as a defense counsel, trial counsel, chief trial counsel, military justice officer, review officer, and deputy staff judge advocate.
 In December 1979, he was reassigned as the Staff Secretary and served in that position until being transferred to Okinawa as a military judge in July 1981.
 From 1982 to 1984, he served in the Office of the Judge Advocate General of the Navy as an advisory attorney.
 In 1984, he was selected for the Special Education Program and attended the George Washington University Law School where he received a Master of Law Degree, with highest honors, in land use management and control (environmental law).

 In July 1985, Wholley was assigned to Marine Corps Air Station Cherry Point as the Staff Judge Advocate.
 He was reassigned in July 1987 as the Staff Judge Advocate and Director of Legal Services for 2nd Marine Aircraft Wing.
 He was promoted to colonel in July 1988 and subsequently attended the Naval War College, Newport, Rhode Island, graduating in June 1989.
 He was then assigned as Staff Judge Advocate for Marine Corps Combat Development Command at Marine Corps Base Quantico from July 1989 until July 1992.
 He was then assigned as the Chief Judge, Navy-Marine Corps Trial Judiciary at Washington, D.C.
 On April 15, 1993, he was nominated for promotion to brigadier general and assignment as the Staff Judge Advocate to the Commandant of the Marine Corps and Director of the Judge Advocate Division, assuming the billet on September 29, promoted on October 7.